Chattanooga Choo Choo: Background

-The singer describes the train's route, originating from Pennsylvania Station in New York and running through Baltimore to North Carolina before reaching Chattanooga.
+The singer describes the train route, originating from Pennsylvania Station in New York and running through Baltimore to North Carolina before reaching Terminal Station in Chattanooga, Tennessee.
 He mentions a woman he knew from an earlier time in his life, who will be waiting for him at the station and with whom he plans to settle down for good.
 After the entire song is sung, the band plays two parts of the main melody as an instrumental, with the instruments imitating the "WHOO WHOO" of the train as the song ends.

+The lyrics reference other popular songs of the 1920s and 1940s, such as "Nothing could be finer than to have your ham and eggs in Carolina", "When you hear the whistle blowin'", "Beat Me Daddy, Eight to the Bar", and "Satin and lace, I used to call 'funny face'".

-The 78-rpm was recorded on May 7, 1941, for RCA Victor's Bluebird label and became the first to be certified a gold disc on February 10, 1942, for 1,200,000 sales.
+The 78-rpm was recorded on May 7, 1941, for RCA Victor's Bluebird Records and became the first to be certified a gold disc on February 10, 1942, for 1,200,000 sales.
 The transcription of this award ceremony can be heard on the first of three volumes of RCA's "Legendary Performer" compilations released by RCA in the 1970s.
 In the early 1990s a two-channel recording of a portion of the Sun Valley Serenade soundtrack was discovered, allowing reconstruction of a true-stereo version of the film performance.

 The composition was nominated for an Academy Award in 1941 for Best Song from a movie.
 The song achieved its success that year even though it could not be heard on network radio for much of 1941 due to the ASCAP boycott.

 In 1996, the 1941 recording of "Chattanooga Choo Choo" by Glenn Miller and His Orchestra was inducted into the Grammy Hall of Fame.